xyngular/py-xmodel/docs/index.md

 I won't say much more about it here.
 See relevant classes/modules doc-comments for more details.
-You can also look at xmodel-rest and xmodel-dynamo for concreate, real-world implementations.
+You can also look at xmodel-rest and xdynamo for concreate, real-world implementations.